 - 1.10.4.
-Abilities can place credits on cards.
+Abilities can place credits on cards, as discussed in section 1.12.
 Credits on a player's card are not in that player's credit pool; the player can only interact with those credits as instructed by card abilities. - a.
 If a player is instructed to TAKE credits from a card, they remove that many credits from that card and gain those credits. - b.
 If an ability specifies how a player is allowed to spend credits from a card, they can be spent from that card as if they were in the player's credit pool for the specified actions or abilities. - c.
 If an ability specifies a time period during which a player is allowed to spend credits from a card, they can be spent from that card as if they were in the player's credit pool for any purpose (other than losing credits) as long as the specified time period is active or the specified duration has not expired. - d.
-Spending credits from a card is considered "using" the card from which the credits are spent.
+Spending credits from a card is considered "using" the card that allowed those credits to be spent.
+See section 9.1.6.